Hive-Systems/pyfair/docs/getting_started.rst

 Usage
 -----

 This section relates to how to use pyfair.
-If you are not familiar with the FAIR methodology, please skip to "Generally"<LINK TODO>.
-It covers the Main API objects that are most commonly used.

 In general you will supply your inputs, calculate your model, and then do something with the data (e.g. store it, create a report, or feed it into